raquaza2/Data-Professional-Survey/README.md

 ### 🚀 How to Use
 1. Download the `.pbix` file and open it in Power BI Desktop.
 2. Connect to the dataset if necessary.
 3. Explore the interactive visualizations and insights.

-### 🔗 Live Demo / Additional Resources
-*(If you have a link to a shared Power BI report or a Google Drive file, add it here.)*

----

-You can create a GitHub repository, upload the `.pbix` file, dataset, and this **README.md** file to make your project look professional.
-Would you like help setting up the repo or writing a commit message? 🚀